IsadoraV13/habit-tracker/README.md

 - can a habit be created without a theme?

 ToDo
-- the default reward (L1) must be associated with all new habits -
+- the default reward (L1) must be associated with all new habits - currently works and created timestamp now works! :)
-- get all themes by user id - currently blocked because
+- get all themes by user id - Done!
+- pass a theme id when saving a habit (assumption is this be passed in the url)
-- private int userId in Habit; //ToDo need mapping here
+- private int userId in Habit; Done

 ### Gamification
 Rewards are obtained for 1st habit completion and for streaks.